sagifogel/Proptics/docs/src/main/mdoc/optics/lens.md

 A `Lens` is an optic used to focus on a particular element in a deeply nested data structure, while letting you view, set or modify the focus when you know it exists, that is a `Lens` must never fail to get or modify the focus.<br/>
+An intuition for `Lens` is a getter and setter like you might have on an object.

 ## Lens internal encoding